 Help!
 My Aglaonema has yellow or brown leaves shortly after receiving it.

 - This is most likely due to transplant shock.
-Transplant shock is totally normal, and almost all plants experience some form of it by losing a few leaves or showing some discoloration upon arriving in a new environment.
-Prune off any unsightly leaves and be sure to follow the care instructions.
-If the problem persists then refer to the care guide and see if light or water needs adjusting.
+Transplant shock is totally normal, and almost all plants experience some form of it by losing a few leaves or showing some discoloration upon arriving to a new environment.
+Prune off any unsightly leaves and be sure to follow the plant's specific care instructions.
+If the problem persists, then the lighting and/or watering patterns may need adjusting.

 Why are my Aglaonema leaves drooping?

-- Droopy leaves can be an indication of improper light or water requirements.
-In too much direct sun, the plant can become weak and floppy.
-In not enough light, the leaves can also begin to wilt and show signs of weakness.
-A combination of yellow and brown edging, moist soil, and droopy leaves is often a result of too much water.
+- Droopy leaves can be an indication of insufficient lighting or improper watering.
+If receiving too much direct sun, Aglaonema foliage may curl under for protection against sunburn.
+In insufficient light, the leaves can also begin to wilt and show signs of weakness.
+A combination of yellow and brown leaf margins, moist soil, and droopy leaves is often a result of too much water.
 Crispy, fully yellow or brown leaves and dry soil is typically a result of too little water.
-If you are experiencing these symptoms, refer to the care guide and adjust as needed.
+If you are experiencing these symptoms, refer to the Aglaonema care guide and adjust either lighting or watering as needed.

 Why are the stalks of my Aglaonema turning yellow and brown?

-- This is most frequently caused by too much moisture being held in the soil.
+- This is most frequently caused by too much moisture being held in the soil, causing the roots to rot.
 Aglaonema stalks retain water for the plant in periods of drought.
 If there is too much water in the soil and the stalks are also full of water, this can cause the plant to rot.
-In this case, hold off on water, aerate the soil, and prune any rotting stalks.
+In this case, hold off on watering, aerate (or in severe cases replace) the soil, and prune away any rotting stalks.
 Water the plant again only when the soil has dried completely throughout the pot.

 How often should I fertilize my plant?

-- In general, houseplants will thrive when they are fertilized spring through fall.
+- In general, houseplants will thrive when they are fertilized Spring through Fall.
 Fertilize once every 6 weeks with an organic houseplant fertilizer, following the package instructions for dilution and administration.
-Greenery NYC uses an organic potting mix with a slow release fertilizer in the soil, so your plant will not need fertilizer within the first 6 months of receiving it.
+Greenery Unlimited uses an organic potting mix with a slow release fertilizer in the soil, so your plant will not need fertilizer within the first 6 months of receiving it.

 How often does my plant need to be repotted?